EU Regulation · source: EUR-Lex

 Binding and directly applicable

 As an EU regulation (Art.
-288 TFEU) it is binding in its entirety and directly applicable in every Member State, without any need for national transposition.
-It is not soft law: it establishes legal obligations and a system of penalties.
+288 TFEU) it is binding in its entirety and directly applicable in every Member State, with no need for national transposition.
+It is not soft law: it lays down legal obligations and a penalty regime.

 Art.
-288 TFEU · text of the Regulation on EUR-Lex
+288 TFEU + the text of the Regulation on EUR-Lex

 04 · Subject matter

-It establishes rules for the placing on the market, putting into service and use of AI systems in the EU, following a risk-based approach: unacceptable risk → prohibited; high risk → stringent obligations; limited risk → transparency obligations; minimal risk → unrestricted.
+It establishes a harmonised legal framework for the placing on the market, putting into service and use of AI systems in the EU, following a risk-based approach: unacceptable risk → prohibited; high risk → stringent obligations; limited risk → transparency obligations; minimal risk → unrestricted.
 It includes specific rules for general-purpose AI models (GPAI).

 05 · Who it applies to